Responsibility

 emissions from agriculture and land use (FLAG)

-Interim result 2024 (preliminary)
+interim result 2024

--15.1% (base year 2021)
+-12% (base year 2021)

 Deforestation-free feed for pigs and cattle

-Preserving primary forests plays a crucial role in mitigating climate change, protecting biodiversity, and safeguarding habitats for endangered indigenous peoples.
-Key milestones have already been achieved – for instance, the transition of nearly all German pig and cattle farming to deforestation-free soy feed components as of 1 January 2024.
-We are now working towards the goal of ensuring our supply chains use deforestation-free raw materials by the end of 2025.
-You can find our official statement on this topic here: Deforestation Statement
+Preserving native forests makes an important contribution to mitigating climate change and is important for biodiversity and as a refuge for endangered indigenous peoples.
+Important milestones have been reached – for example, the conversion of almost all German pig, cattle and poultry farming to deforestation-free soy in feed since 1 January 2024.
+We are now pursuing the goal of converting our supply chains to deforestation-free raw materials by the end of 2025.

 Contacts